Welcome to the new DOM Sports Shuffleboard site, where you can now shop for our products online!

 In recreational or institutional settings such as camps, resorts, hotels, bars, restaurants and community centres, where there is little to no supervision at the courts, cues earn themselves a “well-loved” designation pretty quickly.

 Both our Recreational and Professional Cues work well in these settings as the fiberglass shafts are more flexible and less susceptible to breakage and kinks, in comparison to a cue with an aluminum shaft (I.e., the Continental Cue).
 The heads on the Recreational Cue can wear more quickly on a concrete court but being one piece, they are quick and easy to replace.
 The heads on the Professional Cue are full size and offer better grip and control of the disc during play.
 The yellow runners hold up well over time and can be replaced as necessary.
-Check out our Accessories page here for replacements parts available.
+Check out our Accessories page here for replacement parts available.

 For those who prefer the feel and look of an aluminum shaft, our Continental model plays great.
 Take care to ensure no one leans heavily on the shaft as the aluminum is more susceptible to bending and kinks.